The 10 Coolest Train Stations in the World

 4. Kanazawa Station -- Kanazawa, Japan

-Why it's cool: Check out that picture... the prodigious structure you see staring back at your trembling gaze is the Tsuzumi Gate, and although it's completely nonfunctional and has nothing to do with trains (it represents a traditional Japanese drum), it's still something you'd look at and say, "damn, that sh*t's cool".
+Why it's cool: Check out that picture... the prodigious structure you see staring back at your trembling gaze is the Tsuzumi Gate, and although it's completely nonfunctional and has nothing to do with trains (it represents a traditional Japanese drum), it's still something you'd look at and say, "DAMN.
+That's some cool shit."

 3. Southern Cross Station -- Melbourne, Australia